Study permits: Making an application

 As of April 26, 2022, lawful permanent residents of the United States (US) do not need an eTA to fly to or transit through a Canadian airport.
 In all methods of travel, they must present their passport and proof of their valid lawful permanent resident status in the US (such as a valid green card or a valid I-551 [ADIT] stamp in their passport).

-Note: While a study permit is not required for short-term courses, officers must accept and process an application for a study permit, even when the duration of the course or program of study is 6 months or less [subsection R188(2)].
+Note: While a study permit is not required for short-term courses of less than 6 months in duration, an officer must accept and process an application for a study permit, even when the duration of the course or program of study is 6 months or less [subsection R188(2)].

 Prerequisite courses